EdAncerys/Learning-Journey-At-Makers/Week-2.md

 **What I've learned:**

-> **Test doubles** allow you to define object’s that “stand's” for a real object in your system and will give and "received" data in a predefined patterns as if they were an actual object.
+> **Test doubles** allow you to define objects that "stands" for a real object in your system and will give and "received" data in a predefined patterns as if they were an actual object.
 To **create a double** use:
 ```rb
 plane = double() # create a double with an optional name
 plane = double("new plane")